-At 12 or 13 years of age, the

-boys are put out apprentices \,

-and at 14 years the girls; whose

-apprenticeship

-\ With regard to the proportion of those received, to those actually apprenticed, it appears, by reference to the books, that there has been since the end of the year 1770, the number of 1666 received into the hospital, and 965 children apprenticed out to different trades and services; besides those who, on account of imbecility of mind apprenticeship is sometimes delayed by the greater difficulty, that attends the procuring for their fex proper and unexceptionable fervices in London.
+At 12 or 13 years of age, the How the children are placed boys are put out apprentices \, out. and at 14 years the girls; whose apprenticeship apprenticeship is sometimes delayed by the greater difficulty, that attends the procuring for their fex proper and unexceptionable fervices in London.
 The applications for apprentices always exceed the number of children to be apprenticed, notwithstanding several restrictive regulations adopted by the corporation with regard to placing them out.
 No child is apprenticed except to an housekeeper; a very strict enquiry being previously made as to situation and character.
-No girl is apprenticed to an unmarried man, nor to a married man, unless the wife has feen the girl, and has expressed her concurrence in the application.
-Except in a few very particular cases, the girls are never apprenticed to any family that lets lodgings, nor unless there is an established servant regularly engaged in the house.
+No girl is apprenticed to an unmarried man, nor to a married man, unless the wife has seen the girl, and has expressed her concurrence in the application.
+Except in a few very particular cases, the girls are never apprenticed to any family that lets lodgings, nor unless there is an established servant regularly engaged in the house, mind or body, have been retained or employed in the house.
+21 Feb.
+1797.